Looking for a simple and affordable way to send money to India? Compare fees and exchange rates to get the best deal

 Virat discovers that his family could receive some 1,400 more Indian rupees if he sends his money through a money transfer specialist.
 And he can save himself a further $5 in transfer fees.

 You might need to send an emergency cash transfer to India — for example, if a friend traveling through the country loses their wallet.
-When you need to transfer funds urgently, your fastest possible transfer will often be your most expensive option.
-Carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.
+When a fund transfer is urgent, the fastest option will often be the most expensive one.
+Be sure to carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.

 Tips for picking up cash in India